EllieBowler/optimising-sample-designs/README.md

 | `-gt`,<br>`--gtfolder` | folder that contains the input files | `python uda.py -gt /home/whatever/my_raw_files/` | `/optimising-sample-designs/raw`|
 | `-sp`,<br>`--savepath` | folder where the results are saved | `python uda.py -sp /home/whatever/my_results/` | `optimising-sample-designs/results/` |

-## Running demo files

-The .ipynb files in this repository provide code demonstrations, and can be run remotely via Google Colaboratory.
-This allows users to explore the code, load their own files, and generate designs without the need to download or install python or any extra libraries.
-To run these demo files please first [download the test files here](https://github.com/EllieBowler/optimising-sample-designs/raw/master/test_files.zip) and then follow [these instructions](https://github.com/EllieBowler/optimising-sample-designs/raw/master/jupyter-colab-instructions.pdf) to get set up.